Kuchengeschmack/Kuchengeschmack.github.io/README.md

 I dedicate this project to improving on my knowledge so as to get updated with Angular's latest features.

-I'm also trying to improve my workflow and try some technos : pnpm, Nx, Docker, eslint ...
+I'm also trying to improve my workflow and try some technos : docker, editorconfig, prettier, eslint, nx, pnpm ... and get to know more on how Node.js serves an Angular app.

 ## How-to 🤔